Dr Caryn Zinn shares her top-10 fasting tips for making your fasting journey a pleasant one.

 Following Through Our Fasting Tips

 Indeed, fasting isn’t an easy journey, especially during the start.
-But with the right fasting tips, such as the fasting tips listed above, you can be on your way to a much easier journey.
+But with the right fasting tips, you can be on your way to a much easier journey.
 Are you ready to take on the road to fasting with the tips above?

 For fasting tips and more blogs, check out our other blogs here!